Scholarships for the 2021-2022 academic year are available NOW!!!

 Eastern Wyoming College offers Foundation, institutional and private donor scholarships and activity grants.
-Students can apply for most scholarships EWC administers via an online scholarship application process called AwardSpring.
+Students can apply for most scholarships EWC administers via our online scholarship application.
 Students can apply for Fall, Spring, and Summer scholarships through this application.

 To be eligible for any EWC scholarships/activity grants, you must:

 - Complete the EWC Application for Admission

 - Provide an official high school (or high school equivalency) transcript; a final, official high school transcript with your graduation date must be on file in order for state and federal aid to be disbursed.

 - Provide official college transcripts from any other colleges you have attended.

 - It is also highly recommended that all students complete the Free Application for Federal Student Aid (FAFSA).
 Many scholarships require information from the FAFSA to determine need.
 The FAFSA must be completed every year.

 While the majority of scholarships require no special program of study, others are designated for students pursuing a major in areas such as: agriculture, art, business, criminal justice, education, health, history, psychology, welding, etc. Eligibility criteria differ from one scholarship program to another.
 Criteria from various scholarship programs may relate to GPA, credit hours completed, high school affiliation, county of residence, organization membership or affiliation, enrollment level, etc. Most scholarships require, at a minimum, a GPA of 2.0 and half-time enrollment.
 See the Financial Aid and Scholarship Guide for a summary of scholarships EWC offers, descriptions and criteria for eligibility for each.

 Apply for EWC scholarships online through your MyEWC account!